Loading...

 Vision

 Claude can read both text and images in requests.
-We support both base64 and url source types for images, and the image/jpeg, image/png, image/gif, and image/webp media types.
-See our vision guide for more details.
+Images can be supplied using the base64, url, or file source types.
+The file source type references an image uploaded through the Files API.
+Supported media types are image/jpeg, image/png, image/gif, and image/webp.
+See the vision guide for more details.

 # Option 1: Base64-encoded image